-As a leading microfinance company in the country, CA Grameen will be adopting new products and product variants.
+As a leading microfinance company in the country, CA Grameen will be adopting new products and product variants depending upon the requirements of customers, from time to time.
 New product shall be launched with a pilot process with a limit on the exposure.

 Respective business unit shall be responsible for designing the new product and preparing the product approval note.
 This will include identifying the need for new product, defining product characteristics, assessing business opportunity and profitability.
 They will also design the pilot process including the target segment and geography for the pilot launch, metrics and thresholds for evaluating pilot performance along with the plan for full scale roll-out.
 Risk function will review the credit risk associated with the product and check against risk appetite.
-Further, risk shall advise on the market risk, operational risk and reputational risk aspects associated with the new product.

-The completed product note shall be presented by the respective business unit to the Management Level Risk Committee (MLRC).
-The MLRC shall provide approval for the product and the exposure.
+Further, the Risk team will provide insights on market risk, operational risk, and reputational risk related to the new product while the Compliance function will provide guidance on compliance risks to ensure we fully adhere to regulatory requirements.
+The completed product note shall be presented by the respective business unit to the New Products Committee (NPC).